 This value can be measured either as TRP or at the output of the colocation reference antenna.

-In case of transmit power off measurement as a TRP, the transient time is measured as a relative EIRP measurement.
+In case of transmit power OFF measurement as a TRP, the transient time is measured as a relative EIRP measurement.

 For the colocation interference scenario corresponds to when the base stations of two operators mutually interfere with each other simultaneously.
 A typical configuration is shown in Figure 9.5.1.3-2 where both antennas are mounted on the same vertical plane.
 The most difficult case is when both operators coexist in the same band.